english-blog/english-blog.github.io/_posts/2012-09-08-building-the-perfect-physique-tip-3-lose-weight-with-laziness.md

 * In the 'Data' Worksheet, just add your current weight on 'Actual Weight' column every day
 * Watch the graph to realize where you are and be thankful for that.

-**PS:** I have lost 1.5 Kgs in two weeks, by following the below tips.
+**PS:** I have lost 1.5 Kg in two weeks, by following the below tips.
 I feel great and awesome !

 [Tip 1: Eat breakfast within an hour of waking up !]({{site.url}}/building-the-perfect-physique-tip-1-eat-breakfast-within-an-hour-of-waking-up/)
 [Tip 2: Lose weight out of the blue !]({{site.url}}/building-the-perfect-physique-tip-2-lose-weight-out-of-the-blue/)